Variational Multi-Gaussian Phase-Space Dynamics via Automatic Differentiation: Variational Multi-Gaussian ansatz for Wigner function

-Moreover, in our ansatz we will require the Hermitian covariance matrices $\Sigma_i$ to be real and semi-definite positive.
-Note that there is not a unique way to parametrize the covariance matrices $\Sigma (\bm \theta)$ as functions of the variational parameters $\bm \theta$.
-We discuss in detail the choice for our variational parameters in Appendix \ref{app:parametrization}.
-An alternative ansatz, based on linear superposition of gaussian states for individual quantum trajectories, has also been recently proposed \cite{Qu2025}.
-Their stochastic method has been exploited to investigate dynamical effects for a Kondo model. \\ The considered variational multi-Gaussian ansatz, reported in Eq.~\eqref{eq:vmg}, offers a controllable level of expressivity: the accuracy of the description for arbitrary observables can be systematically improved by increasing the number of Gaussian components.
-Moreover, the Gaussian structure enables an efficient and fully analytical derivation of the equations governing the time evolution of the variational parameters.\\ In fact, to compute the time evolution of this ansatz Wigner function $W_{\bm \theta}$, we take advantage of recent advances in automatic differentiation \cite{Bettencourt2019, jax2018}.
-The use of automatic differentiation is made possible by the fact that the action of any operator on the Wigner function is that of a polynomial in the phase-space variables $\bm \xi$ and in its derivatives $\partial_{ \bm\xi}$.
-As detailed in the following, these polynomials can be computed by means of repeated applications of partial derivatives, which can be automatically and efficiently computed via automatic differentiation.
+The considered variational multi-Gaussian ansatz, reported in Eq.~\eqref{eq:vmg}, offers a controllable level of expressivity: the accuracy of the description for arbitrary observables can be systematically improved by increasing the number of Gaussian components.
+Moreover, the Gaussian structure enables an efficient and fully analytical derivation of the equations governing the time evolution of the variational parameters.\\ \jac{We compute the time evolution of the ansatz $W_{\bm \theta}$ using automatic differentiation~\cite{Bettencourt2019, jax2018}, a strategy enabled by the fact that the action of any operator on the Wigner function corresponds to a polynomial in the phase-space variables $\bm \xi$ and derivatives $\partial_{\bm \xi}$.
+As detailed below, these polynomials are evaluated via repeated partial differentiation, which is handled efficiently by the automatic differentiation algorithm.}